French Hill (politician): Abortion

 Hill describes himself as pro-life.
 He voted in support of the Pain-Capable Unborn Child Protection Act.
 He has a 100% rating from the National Right to Life Committee for his pro-life voting record.
 He supported the 2022 overturning of Roe v.
 Wade, saying that it "elevates life by affirming that there is no constitutional right to an abortion."

-Big Tech
+Big tech

-In 2022, Hill was one of 39 Republicans to vote for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.
+In 2022, Hill was one of 39 Republicans who voted for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.

 Electoral history

 Personal life

-A ninth-generation Arkansan and a Roman Catholic, Hill resides in Little Rock.
+A Roman Catholic, Hill resides in Little Rock.
 He and his wife, Martha McKenzie, have two children.